wp-plugins/mobile-client-detection-plugin/readme.txt

 = Which values can the query_var 'platform' return ? =
-Currently it returns the tag for each known mobile end-device: android, blackberry, windows, ipad, iphone, ipod, iemobile, webos, kindle, symbian googlebot-mobile, desktop (by default)
+Currently it returns the tag for each known mobile end-device: android, blackberry, windows, ipad, iphone, ipod, iemobile, webos, kindle, symbian, googlebot-mobile, desktop (by default)

 Set option $general_only=false; in case you should require more general result.